Tohatchi, New Mexico: BIE/BIA schools

 Formerly Chuska Boarding School, Ch'ooshgai Community School is a grant school boarding facility of the Bureau of Indian Education that offers kindergarten through eighth grade.

 The Bureau of Indian Affairs previously had a bureau-operated boarding school, Tohatchi Boarding School, but it was shut down after the addition of public schools to Tohatchi.
 Cindy Yurth of the Navajo Times described it as one of the first such schools on the Navajo Indian Reservation.
 Its students included children from Tuba City, Arizona.
 According to Tohatchi Chapter President Edwin Begay, his father told him that the townsite was formerly an area maintained by the school to have swine.
 In 1979, the school had Navajo-language classes and one of the few Navajo school principals on the Navajo Nation at the time, Phillip Belone.

 Private school

 A private, non-profit facility for students with special needs began in 1976 at Chuska Boarding School.
 The program aimed to provide opportunities for engaging in life skills, academics, and vocational education, as an effort to develop and maintain special education services for the local indigenous community.
 Called "A School for Me, Inc.", it served 76 students in 1977 and only 58 in 1982.

-Local tribal government

-Tohatchi has a chapter house, a local administrative office that governs a part of the Fort Defiance Agency of the Navajo Nation.
-It was built in 1952 and renovated in 1989.
+In popular culture

+The 1965 film The Hallelujah Trail was shot in nearby locations with the Chuska Mountains serving as backdrop to some scenes.

+Jim Chee, fictional Navajo Police officer in several Tony Hillerman crime novels, is said to have attended the boarding school here.